TripAdvisor

 Cost Includes

-• 3 nights’ standard accommodation in Kathmandu on BB base.
+• 1 nights’ accommodation in Kathmandu on BB base (before start the trek)

-• Public Bus to Machha Khola from Kathmandu
+• Public Bus Tickets from Kathmandu to Machha Khola

 Cost Excludes